Charlesnorris509/Codepath_X_AmazonNext_Design_Challenge/dataCollection/SeniorCitizen_Interview_Data.md

 # Interview Responses from Senior Citizens with Memory Loss

 ### Participants
-- **Mary** (Age 72, Retired Teacher): Avid reader, loves classical music, uses technology for communication with family.
+- **Mary** (Age 72, Retired Teacher): uses technology for communication with family.
-- **Robert** (Age 78, Former Engineer): Enjoys problem-solving, prefers structured tasks, uses technology for news and hobbies.
+- **Robert** (Age 78, Former Engineer): uses technology for news and hobbies.
-- **Alice** (Age 69, Former Artist): Creative and spontaneous, loves nostalgic music, uses technology reluctantly.
+- **Alice** (Age 69, Former Artist):  uses technology reluctantly.

 ---

 ## Background Information

 ### How do you currently use technology in your daily life?
-- **Mary**: "I use my tablet to video chat with my grandkids and read e-books.
-I also play Sudoku on an app to keep my brain sharp."
+- **Mary**: "use my tablet to video chat with my grandkids and read e-books also play Sudoku on an app to keep my brain sharp."
-- **Robert**: "I check the news, stock market updates, and weather on my laptop.
-I also enjoy using YouTube for DIY tutorials."
+- **Robert**: "check the news, stock market updates, and weather on my laptop also enjoy using YouTube for DIY tutorials."
 - **Alice**: "Mostly for texting or calling my friends.
-Sometimes I’ll use my phone for looking up recipes or art inspiration."
+Sometimes uses my phone for looking up recipes or art inspiration."

 ### How comfortable are you using mobile apps or websites?
-- **Mary**: "I feel okay with the ones I use regularly, but anything new takes me a while to figure out."
+- **Mary**: "feel okay with the ones I use regularly, but anything new takes me a while to figure out."
-- **Robert**: "I’m comfortable with apps that are logical, but I get frustrated when they’re poorly designed."
+- **Robert**: "comfortable with apps that are logical, but get frustrated when they’re poorly designed."
-- **Alice**: "I don’t feel comfortable at all.
-I usually end up asking my daughter for help."
+- **Alice**: " don’t feel comfortable at all. usually end up asking my daughter for help."

 ### Do you use any apps or tools to listen to music?
 If so, which ones?
-- **Mary**: "Yes, I use Spotify to listen to classical music, but my grandson set it up for me."
+- **Mary**: "Yes, use Spotify to listen to classical music, but grandson set it up for me."
-- **Robert**: "I’ve used YouTube for music videos, but I don’t use any music apps."
+- **Robert**: " used YouTube for music videos, but I don’t use any music apps."
-- **Alice**: "I stick to the radio"
+- **Alice**: "stick to the radio"

 ---